TeeShema/Marketing-Performance-Optimization-and-Spend-Efficiency-Analysis/README.md

 **In Summary**, this project evaluated end-to-end marketing performance across 12M+ impressions, multiple campaigns, platforms, audiences, and content strategies to understand what truly drives ROI and where marketing spend is being wasted.

-By analyzing funnel metrics, ROAS, CPA, engagement rates, and conversion performance, the analysis moved beyond surface-level reporting to uncover actionable insights across the full customer journey — from awareness to conversion.
+By analyzing funnel metrics, ROAS, CPA, engagement rates, and conversion performance, the analysis moved beyond surface-level reporting to uncover actionable insights across the full customer journey, from awareness to conversion.

 The findings revealed that: